anvilproject/galaxy-acceptance-tests/README.md

 1. Launches a new Galaxy instance and ensure previous data is still present.
 1. Shuts down the Galaxy instance and deleting the existing disks.

-The test files can be grouped into two categories: tests that target the Terra UI itself (e.g. laumch Galaxy), and tests that target Galaxy (e.g. running tools).
+The test files can be grouped into two categories: tests that target the Terra UI (e.g. launch Galaxy), and tests that target Galaxy (e.g. running tools).

 ## Terra tests

-The test files that target Terra functionality include:
+The test files that target Terra functionality are:

 - `login.spec.ts`<br/>performs the login flow to authenticate with a Google account.
 - `launch.spec.ts`<br/>launches a Galaxy instance with the default configuration.